La Maison Française Learning Community

 - Members are expected to be enthusiastic about learning and practicing the French language and are encouraged to be enrolled in French courses at BGSU while in residency.

-- Members are required to be enrolled in French 2200, "Language and Culture through Community Living," a two-credit (satisfactory/unsatisfactory) course, which corresponds to our activities.
+- Members are required to be enrolled in French 3950 a one-credit (satisfactory/unsatisfactory) course, which corresponds to our activities.

 - Members are expected to abide by the French House constitution